 "Satisfactory progress" constitutes the timely completion of each course with a grade of 78% or above.

 A student may request an incomplete (INC) without penalty on compassionate or medical grounds.
-In such cases, the student must make a written request to the instructor and the Director no later than the last day of classes, and must include a) the date by which the remaining work will be completed, and b) (where relevant) a certificate from a physician.
+In such cases, the student must make a written request to both the instructor and the Director no later than the last day of class, no exceptions.
+The written request must include a) the date by which the remaining work will be completed, and b) (where relevant) a certificate from a physician.
 This request will be forwarded to the GSC for approval.
 Permission from the instructor is not a guarantee that the INC request will be granted.
 Unless there are extenuating circumstances, the student will not be allowed to carry more than one INC in a semester.

 The INC will be changed to a grade only if the work is completed by the grade submission deadline for the term following.
 If a grade is not submitted by this deadline, the INC becomes a Failure.
 An 'F' grade resulting from an INC is final.
 The SGPS will not consider a revision of the grade except on documented medical or compassionate grounds.